FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 14th June 2021.md

 impacts of extending the current Development Plan for the intended period of extension,

-beyond the 'normal' two years.---
+beyond the 'normal' two years.
+---
 He confirmed that it is only when a planning authority can be satisfied that environmental

 assessments are not required or can be screened out, or are required and have been completed